Pia Arena MM

 Pia Arena MM (ぴあアリーナMM) is a dedicated music arena in Minatomirai, Nishi-ku, Yokohama, Kanagawa Prefecture, Japan, operated by Pia Corporation.
-Before the official name was decided, it was tentatively called "Pia MM Arena".
+It has a capacity of 12,141 people.

 History

 In July 2017, PIA, a ticket sales company, announced plans for a large-scale music arena with four floors and a seating capacity of 10,000 (when seated) in the 38th district of the Minato Mirai district (along Minato Mirai Boulevard).
 Construction by Sato Kogyo began in December of the same year and was completed in March 2020.
+Before the official name was decided, the arena was tentatively called "Pia MM Arena".

 The opening performance was originally scheduled for April 25, 2020, by Yuzu from Yokohama as part of their national arena tour, but was postponed due to the COVID-19 pandemic (other artists' performances were similarly postponed or canceled due to the declaration of a state of emergency under the revised Law Concerning Special Measures).
+After that, the arena decided that its opening date would be July 10, 2020.

 The first audience-accessible performance was Ryo Nishikido's fan meeting (held on August 1 and 2 of the same year).

+One of the stated purposes for constructing this arena was to address the shortage of arenas that became a problem leading up to the 2020 Summer Olympics and Paralympics.
+Furthermore, it is not usual for a private company to operate an arena on its own.

+The defining feature in this arena is that, while primarily focused on music concerts, it does not limit itself to any particular genre of performance.
+Furthermore, it aims to be a new type of music arena that considers factors such as the intimacy between the performers and the audience, enhanced sound and lighting environments, and efficient equipment transport.
+In addition, a cafe and lounge will be added, allowing people to eat and drink inside the arena.

+This arena is not a permanent facility; it will be operated on land owned by Mitsubishi Estate, with PIA leasing the land for a fixed term of approximately 30 years.

 In August 2022, the fan meeting of the Thai channel GMMTV was held including some of its main artists such as Bright, Win, Ohm, Nanon, Tay, New, Krist, Earth, Mix, Dew and Nani.

 In November 2022, the arena hosted the professional debut of the two-time Olympic figure skating gold medalist Yuzuru Hanyu with the solo show Prologue.

 The arena has hosted many "solo live" concerts for Hololive Production VTubers, such as FBKingdom "ANTHEM" for Shirakami Fubuki in February 2025, followed by the "PERSONYA RESPECT" for Nekomata Okayu in May 2025.
-In September 2025, Ookami Mio will hold her first solo live named "Our Sparkle" at the arena, followed by AZKi's "Deperture" in November.
+In September 2025, Ookami Mio held her first solo live named "Our Sparkle" at the arena, followed by AZKi's "Deperture" in November.